-Allocate memory for a writeable non-literal string which is used as a return argument of an external Modelica function.
-It allocates len + 1 characters and the last one is set to NUL.
+Allocates len + 1 characters, and sets the last one to NUL.
 If an error occurs, this function does not return, but calls ModelicaError.

 Function 12.5 ModelicaAllocateStringWithErrorReturn

 '''

 char ModelicaAllocateStringWithErrorReturn(size_t len)

 '''

 Same as ModelicaAllocateString, except that in case of error, the function returns 0.
 This allows the external function to close files and free other open resources in case of error.
 After cleaning up resources, use ModelicaError or ModelicaFormatError to signal the error.